RAG System Architecture: From Prototype to Production (2026)

 Retrieved chunks are all from the same document → Use MMR retrieval or add diversity constraints to the retriever.

 Model hallucinates despite having context → Strengthen the system prompt: "Answer ONLY based on the provided context.
-If unsure, say 'I don't have that information.'"
+If unsure, say you do not have that information."
 Consider adding a faithfulness check.

 Very slow query latency → Cache embeddings for repeated queries.
 Use a faster embedding model (BGE-small).
 Pre-compute BM25 index offline.

 How is Advanced RAG different from a basic chatbot?
-Basic chatbots rely entirely on LLM training data.
-Advanced RAG grounds answers in your specific documents, enabling accurate, citation-backed answers on proprietary or recent information.
+Basic chatbots rely on LLM training data only.
+Advanced RAG grounds every answer in your specific documents — enabling accurate, citation-backed responses on proprietary, recent, or domain-specific information that the model was never trained on.

 Should I use LangChain or build my own pipeline?
-LangChain for fast prototyping.
-Custom pipeline for production (more control, fewer dependencies, easier debugging).
+LangChain for fast prototyping — it gives you document loaders, splitters, retrievers, and chains in minutes.
+Custom pipeline for production — more control, fewer dependencies, easier debugging.
+Many teams prototype in LangChain and rewrite the retrieval layer in plain Python before launch.

 What to Learn Next